-Commission Proposal EP Mandate Council Mandate Comments/suggestions Emissions Trading System (EU ETS), established by Directive 2003/87/EC of the European Parliament and of the Council 1 , should be adjusted to be in line with the economy-wide net greenhouse gas emissions reduction commitment for 2030.
+Commission Proposal EP Mandate Council Mandate Comments/suggestions 17 17 18 18 18 18 18 18 18 18 18 18 18 18 18 (7) All sectors of the economy need to contribute to achieving those emission reductions.
+Therefore, the ambition of the EU Emissions Trading System (EU ETS), established by Directive 2003/87/EC of the European Parliament and of the Council , should be adjusted to be in line with the economy-wide net greenhouse gas emissions reduction commitment for 2030.
 1. Directive 2003/87/EC of the European Parliament and of the Council of 13 October 2003 establishing a system for greenhouse gas emission allowance trading within the Union and amending Council Directive 96/61/EC (OJ L 275, 25.10.2003, p.
 32).
-Emissions Trading System (EU ETS), established by Directive 2003/87/EC of the European Parliament and of the Council 1 , should be adjusted to be in line with the economy-wide net greenhouse gas emissions reduction commitment for 2030, the Union's climate-neutrality objective to be achieved by 2050, at the latest, and the aim to achieve negative emissions thereafter, as laid down in Article 2(1) of Regulation (EU) 2021/1119.
+(7) All sectors of the economy need to contribute to achieving those emission reductions.
+Therefore, the ambition of the EU Emissions Trading System (EU ETS), established by Directive 2003/87/EC of the European Parliament and of the Council , should be adjusted to be in line with the economy-wide net greenhouse gas emissions reduction commitment for 2030, the Union's climate-neutrality objective to be achieved by 2050, at the latest, and the aim to achieve negative emissions thereafter, as laid down in Article 2(1) of Regulation (EU) 2021/1119.
 1. Directive 2003/87/EC of the European Parliament and of the Council of 13 October 2003 establishing a system for greenhouse gas emission allowance trading within the Union and amending Council Directive 96/61/EC (OJ L 275, 25.10.2003, p.
 32).
-Emissions Trading System (EU ETS), established by Directive 2003/87/EC of the European Parliament and of the Council 1 , should be adjusted to be in line with the economy-wide net greenhouse gas emissions reduction commitment for 2030.
+(7) All sectors of the economy need to contribute to achieving those emission reductions.
+Therefore, the ambition of the EU Emissions Trading System (EU ETS), established by Directive 2003/87/EC of the European Parliament and of the Council , should be adjusted to be in line with the economy-wide net greenhouse gas emissions reduction commitment for 2030.
 1. Directive 2003/87/EC of the European Parliament and of the Council of 13 October 2003 establishing a system for greenhouse gas emission allowance trading within the Union and amending Council Directive 96/61/EC (OJ L 275, 25.10.2003, p.
 32).
-EP amendment acceptable if insert after 2030 "and be in line with" - as also suggested in corresponding recital in ETS directive.
-Recital 8 3 18 (8) In order to address the (8) In order to address the (8) In order to address the
+COUNCIL: Accept text agreed provisionally at technical level (7) All sectors of the economy need to contribute to achieving those emission reductions.
+Therefore, the ambition of the EU Emissions Trading System (EU ETS), established by Directive 2003/87/EC of the European Parliament and of the Council , should be adjusted to be in line with the economy-wide net greenhouse gas emissions reduction commitment for 2030, and be in line with the objective of achieving climate neutrality by 2050_at the latest, and the aim to achieve negative emissions thereafter, as laid down in Article 2(1) of Regulation (EU) 2021/1119.